 9 Post Occupancy Evaluation

 Often design firms and clients will undertake Post Occupancy Evaluation.
 This can happen at various intervals during the initial opening and then the following months or years.
-These can be formalise or anecdotal and allow for learning and to evaluate various elements including planting, furniture, materials, maintenance, uses, event management, and more.
-This is phase that as landscape architects we are often not paid to undertake but often offers the best insight to the resilience and success of our designs.
+These can be formalised or anecdotal and allow for learning and to evaluate various elements including planting, furniture, materials, maintenance, uses, event management, and more.
+This is the phase that as landscape architects we are often not paid to undertake but often offers the best insight to the resilience and success of our designs.

 If you would like to read more about landscape architecture projects and management there are various books that provide more insight into the including